bbatsov/metaredux/_posts/2019-10-06-meta-reduce-2019-4-a-recap-of-a-busy-summer.md

 I wrote a bit more about `rubocop-minitest` [here]({% post_url 2019-10-04-rubocop-meets-minitest %}).

+By the way, RuboCop 0.74 achieved one nice milestone - it got downloaded over 1,500,000 times which is an all time record for a single RuboCop release!

+## GitHub Sponsors

+I was invited to participate in the beta of GitHub Sponsors.
+What's appealing about the service is:

+* Lower fees than Patreon
+* GitHub are matching all donations up to $5k/year for the first year
+* It's prominently featured within GitHub

+So far my early feedback for the service has been positive, as I already have sponsors donating about $250/month.
+It's not much in the grand scheme of things, but it's more than I ever managed to raise via my Patreon account, so that's encouraging.
+And thanks to GitHub matching the early donations those $250 got doubled to $500.
+Let's see how things are going to play out in the long run, but for now I'm cautiously optimistic.

+You can support my OSS work via GitHub Sponsors [here](https://github.com/users/bbatsov/sponsorship).

 ## Conferences

 I had a great time at Heart of Clojure (as a co-host) and Clojure/south (as a